farmera/sare_grant/kites_balloons_drones.md

 ###### Figure 2.
 A camera system suspended via Picavet from a Delta-style kite.

 Kites represent an easy and accessible solution to suspending cameras in flight and almost everyone has had some experience with them.
-Given a strong and stable enough wind, a flying kite will remain suspended in the air for long periods without attention if it is tied off to something.
-On the other hand, while Picavets are capable of orienting the angle of a camera roughly down, they don't prevent cameras from being jostled about during flight.
+Given a strong and stable enough wind, a flying kite may be tied off and will remain suspended in the air for long periods without attention.
+On the other hand, while Picavets are capable of orienting the angle of a camera roughly down, they don't prevent a camera from being jostled about during flight.
 In the event of a change in speed or wind direction the result may be many blurried images mixed in with a few good captures.
-Another consideration is the amount of effort required to retrieve a high-flying kite when it's facing a stiff wind.
-For kite flying a pair of heavy leather gloves is always recommended.
+Another consideration is the amount of effort required to retrieve a high-flying kite when it's facing into a stiff wind.
+For kite flying a pair of heavy leather gloves is always recommended!

 #### Balloons